JuliaLang/julia/doc/src/manual/control-flow.md

 3
 ```

-Since these are fairly small, simple expressions, they could easily be placed onto a single line,
+Since these are fairly small, simple expressions, they could easily be written on a single
-which is where the `(;)` chain syntax comes in handy:
+line, which is where the `(;)` chain syntax comes in handy:

 ```jldoctest
 julia> z = (x = 1; y = 2; x + y)